isomerpages/govtech-stp/_atp-hong-kong/00a-atp-requirements-and-process.md

           </ol>
           </li>
            </ol>
-           <i>  Note: Having an ATP does <b>not</b> guarantee visitors a flight ticket on a designated flight from Hong Kong SAR to Singapore.
+           <i>  Note: Having an ATP does <b>not</b> guarantee visitors a flight ticket on a designated flight from Hong Kong to Singapore.
 Visitors are responsible for obtaining their own flight tickets.
-Similarly, having a flight ticket on a designated flight from Hong Kong SAR to Singapore does not guarantee an ATP.</i>
+Similarly, having a flight ticket on a designated flight from Hong Kong to Singapore does not guarantee an ATP.</i>
        </li>
      </ol>
     </td>